Definition of a Homeless Child/Youth

 Enrollment requirements which may constitute a barrier to the education of a homeless child or youth may be waived at the discretion of the Superintendent or his or her designee.
 If information regarding the grade level of the student is unavailable due to missing or incomplete records, the principal will assure that assessments and/or other reasonable means will be used to determine the appropriate grade placement for the child.

 For the purpose of school attendance, a homeless child or youth’s residence is either (1) where the child or youth is residing or (2) the child’s or youth’s school district of origin.
 A child’s or youth’s school district of origin is the school district where the child was last enrolled or last attended when permanently housed.
 The deciding factor is the best interests of the child or youth.
 If possible, the child or youth will not be required to change attendance centers within the district every time the child changes residence within the district unless the change results in the child no longer being classified as homeless.

 Transportation will be provided to the child or youth as required by law.

 All services which are available to resident students are made available to homeless children or youths enrolled in the school district.
-Services include, but are not limited to, special education, talented and gifted programs, vocational education, English as a second language programs, health services and food and nutrition programs.
+Services include, but are not limited to, special education, talented and gifted programs, vocational education, English for Speakers of Other Languages programs, health services, and food and nutrition programs.
 The segregation of a homeless child or youth from other students enrolled in the district is prohibited.